GDPR Privacy Notice

 Our Commitment

 Woodruff-Sawyer (‘we’ or ‘us’ or ‘our’) is committed to ensuring the security and protection of the personal information that we process, and to provide a compliant and consistent approach to data protection.
-We have always had a robust and effective data protection program in place which complies with existing law and abides by the data protection principles.
-However, we recognize our obligations in updating and expanding this program to meet the demands of the GDPR.

 Our continued compliance with GDPR to protect the personal data of EU data subjects includes: